-Employees may participate in the Employer's dental insurance plan at his/her own expense.
-The

-Parties agree that the terms and conditions of the Article (including benefits offered, plan design, employee premiums and plan carrier) may be modified by the Employer.
+Employees may participate in the Employer's dental insurance plan at their own expense.
+The Parties agree that the terms and conditions of the Article (including benefits offered, plan design, employee premiums and plan carrier) may be modified by the Employer.

-The Employer will advise the Union if it is planning to make any changes to the healthcare benefits prior to doing so, and, upon request from the Union the parties shall meet to discuss the changes within 30 (thirty) days from the date of the notification of changes.
+The Employer will advise the Union if it is planning to make any changes to the healthcare benefits at least ninety (90) days prior to doing so, and, upon request from the Union the parties shall meet to discuss the changes within 30 (thirty) days from the date of the notification of changes.